wsdjeg/nvim-plug/README.md

 ## Commands

-- `:PlugInstall`: install specific plugin or all plugins
+- `:Plug install`: install specific plugin or all plugins
-- `:PlugUpdate`: update specific plugin or all plugins
+- `:Plug update`: update specific plugin or all plugins

+`:PlugInstall` and `:PlugUpdate` is deprecated, and will be removed when 1.0.0 released.

 ## Default UI